 - Hellish Horse: Besides being a nightmare in the literal sense, Daybreaker has a much stronger demonic motif than Nightmare Moon did, including plumes of living flames for her mane and tail and eyes with yellow irises and burnt-red sclerae.

 - Hellish Pupils: She has slitted pupils similar to Nightmare Moon's, though hers are jagged.

 - It's All About Me: Her goal is to become Equestria's one and only ruler, and anyone who stands in her way is to be disposed of.

-- Light is Not Good: She is still pure white and has control over Equestria's main source of light and warmth, but she is anything but the same kind and gentle ruler as Celestia.
+- Light Is Not Good: She is still pure white and has control over Equestria's main source of light and warmth, but she is anything but the same kind and gentle ruler as Celestia.

-- Pride: Apart from being entirely self-centered, she is also supremely confident knowing she's more powerful than any other pony, and describes herself as better, stronger, and prettier than Celestia.
+- Pride: Apart from being entirely self-centered, she is also supremely confident in knowing she's more powerful than any other pony, and describes herself as better, stronger, and prettier than Celestia.

 - Shadow Archetype: She embodies Celestia's negative attributes and turns them Up to Eleven, namely her casual hubris and lack of appreciation for her younger sister.

 - Spikes of Villainy: In contrast to Nightmare Moon's armor, which largely consists of swooping curves and rounded edges, Daybreaker's armor is all sharp points and spikes.
 This even carries into their body designs; Nightmare Moon has round wings whose feathers lie together to form an unbroken, leaf-like outline, while Daybreaker's wings are pointed and their feathers spread out to form a zig-zagging, jagged outline.
 Nightmare Moon's mane is a circular swirling nebula, while Daybreaker's is a plume of fire flicking out around the edges.